Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 Yes.
 You can claim these hours if the work is considered to be RN practice, if you were on the RN register at the time and if you are able to have the hours verified in the event of a review.

-What if my hours from a previous year are incorrect on my online renewal application?
+What if my hours from the previous year are incorrect on my online renewal application?

 You are welcome to make corrections on your online renewal application if they are needed.
 It is not unusual for your estimate from last year to be changed once you know how many hours you actually worked.